 The biggest challenge however will be the numerous water crossings you will encounter.
 Nothing compares to the adrenaline rush of passing through those water streams.

 Also Read: How to Plan a Trip to Leh Ladakh – A Complete Travel Guide

-As thrilling and adventurous as it sound, fact cannot be denied that it can prove to be quite dangerous as well.
+As thrilling and adventurous as it all may sound, the fact cannot be denied that it can prove to be quite dangerous as well.
 Both you and your vehicle can get hurt and If you were not being careful.
 Caution has to be practiced no matter how well experienced a driver or rider you are.

 Ladakh Driving Tips

 The best car for a trip to Ladakh will be an SUV with high ground clearance.
 It does not have to be a 4 wheel drive but there should be plenty of ground clearance.
 Anything over 180MM is decent enough but you will still have to be careful.
 200MM or above is safe and you can even try off-roading at some places.